 During 2017, we also continued to adapt to significant regulatory change to ensure we comply with all licencing conditions and regulations, particularly in light of the fourth EU Anti-Money Laundering Directive.
-To ensure compliance, we have a number of By maintaining best practice, we can protect players at risk of harm, keep crime out of gambling and create a sustainable business.
+To ensure compliance, we have a number of systems that determine the risk involved in each transaction.

+By maintaining best practice, we can protect players at risk of harm, keep crime out of gambling and create a sustainable business.